nspilman/seattle-music-af/src/content/blog/sms-fan-engagement-gamification.md

 ### How It Could Work

 * **Engagement Texts** — Fans opt in by texting a keyword to your dedicated number.
 They receive concise tasks such as "Stream the new single," "Share the flyer," or "Bring a friend to the next show."
+The fan then texts back when they've completed the task.
 * **Points & Tiers** — Tasks award points (50 pts for a stream, 75 pts for a share, 150 pts for a confirmed ticket buy).
 Tiers unlock at 500 pts (**Local Hero**) and 1,000 pts (**VIP**).
 * **Automation Layer** — The platform schedules and sends each task at the right moment—release day, tour announcement, or recap—so you're not juggling manual DMs.
 * **Analytics Dashboard** — Every link is tracked.
 You see clicks, completions, and which fans are most engaged.